11Firefox11/CleverTemplate/examples/2-ExampleTwo/README.md

 ### Our goal
 We are going to create a simple html template file, what has a header with a title, and a paragraph with a content.
 Then we want to create a final html file, with the title of `Hello templates`, and a content of `This was created with Clever Template`.
 ### Creating the config file
-First we have to create the ct config file, by the name and extension what Clever Template is currently requiring.
+First we have to create the ct config file, by the name and extension what Clever Template requires currently.
 So we created the `ct-config.json`.

 Now, we have to add data to the file, by the [main syntax](../../README.md#main-sample-syntax-for-config-file).